JazzJE/dynamically-allocated-mlp/README.md

      - 256 neurons in the first layer
      - 128 neurons in the second layer
      - 32 neurons in the third layer
-     - 1 neuron in the output layer (implicitly created)
+     - 1 neuron in the output layer (implicitly created when program is run)

 2. Recompile the program:
    ```bash